-In the absence of hosts Brazil, Argentina sit top of the CONMEBOL table, while its opponent is in the fourth and final automatic qualifying position, and the 28-year-old believes that a win over the Copa America champion will be a crucial step towards qualification.
+In the absence of hosts Brazil, Argentina sit top of the CONMEBOL table, while their opponents are in the final automatic position of 4th, and the 28-year-old believes that a win over the Copa America champions will be a crucial step towards qualification.

-A win over the Uruguayans would give Alejandro Sabella's team a six-point cushion over Venezuela, which is just outside the qualification places, ahead of Tuesday's match against Chile, but Mascherano is eager to concentrate solely on Friday's match.
+A win over the Uruguayans would give Alejandro Sabella's team a six-point cushion over Venezuela, who are just outside the qualification places, ahead of Tuesday's match against Chile, but Mascherano is eager to concentrate solely on Friday's match.

 The former Liverpool player also spoke about the unfair pressure that coaches such as Sabella are under in Argentina, and suggested they should be afforded more time in which to piece together their projects.

-"Maybe the Argentines are accustomed to pressure, especially coaches who are changed on a very fast cycle," he said.
-"I think the managers' projects should be given more time, otherwise you're constantly changing and starting from scratch."
+"Maybe the Argentines are accustomed to pressure, especially coaches who are changed on a very fast cycle," he added.